Purge and the Golden Rule

-- Purge - Wikipedia, the free encyclopedia
+- Purge - Wikipedia

 Wikipedia offers a really good summary of the various ways the word 'purge' is used.

-- Wikipedia:Purge - Wikipedia, the free encyclopedia
+- Wikipedia:Purge - Wikipedia

 The tool to purge an article on Wikipedia.

-- Colon cleansing - Wikipedia, the free encyclopedia
+- Colon cleansing - Wikipedia

 Purge - Making Computers Forget

 During the 1980’s, computer technology advances progressed.
 Early computers had focused on the ability to perform complex mathematical calculations.
 During the 80’s, the technological improvements included advancements in computer memory.
-If, for some reason, a programmer wanted to destroy this computer memory, they would have to follow a process called a purge.
+If, for some reason, a programmer wanted to destroy the contents of computer memory, they would have to follow a process called a purge.
 Purges were a fairly complex and tedious process with the end result of no information being retained in memory.
 If police sought to know what instructions were retained on a computer, they would have to conduct a raid that was quick enough to prevent a purge from occurring.